 Spacers don’t make your teeth loose.
 However, some people experience slight loosening of teeth when spacers start to move the tooth.

 But, it doesn’t cause actual loosening of teeth.
 Besides, you may feel that due to sore and tender teeth

 On the other hand, the spacer itself gets loose after a few days.

 Spacers for braces are painful during the first few days.
 They hurt more when you eat or brush your teeth.

-But, you can manage the pain and reduce discomfort by following various pain relieving techniques such as taking over the counter pain relievers, taking cold water, or switching with saltwater.
+But, you can manage the pain and reduce discomfort by following various pain relieving techniques such as taking over-the-counter pain relievers, taking cold water, or rinsing with saltwater.